tluyben/7min-workout/README.md

 TODO:

+- Add a message and vibrate on switch
 - Add a reminder service
 - Add a nagging reminder service
 - Add FB integration to show your friends (more stimulating)